 Japanese cooking class

 Many people like Japanese cuisine but not so many do not know how to make Japanese dishes.
-Some people may have tried making sushi roll at home or at one off cooking class event but maybe you are not sure if you have understood how to make sushi rice properly by using right ingredients such as rice vinegar and by using appropriate amount of water to steam rice.
+Some people may have tried making sushi roll at home or at one off cooking class event but maybe you are not sure if you have understood how to make sushi rice properly by using right ingredients such as rice vinegar and by using the appropriate amount of water to steam rice.
 At Cooking Sun we teach a variety of Japanese dishes from sushi, tempura to many home dishes which you probably have never heard of.

 Ramen is famous all over the world as a hearty dish that satisfies the hunger of students and busy salarymen.
 Whilst most people may be familiar with instant ramen in a cup that you remove the lid from and add boiling water to, this style of instant ramen does not compare to the depth of flavour and satisfaction of a fresh bowl of ramen eaten in a local Kyoto restaurant.
 Take some time to look a little bit closer at ramen in Kyoto and enjoy these highly crafted and satisfying meals in a bowl.